python-rope/ropevim/README.rst

 .. csv-table::

    "❗If you are using ropevim, consider using `pylsp-rope`_ in Vim.
-Also see, `Setup guide for pylsp-rope in Vim`_."
+Also see, `setup guide for pylsp-rope in Vim`_."

 .. _pylsp-rope: https://github.com/python-rope/pylsp-rope
-.. _Setup guide for pylsp-rope in Vim: https://github.com/python-rope/rope/wiki/Rope-in-Vim-or-Neovim
+.. _setup guide for pylsp-rope in Vim: https://github.com/python-rope/rope/wiki/Rope-in-Vim-or-Neovim

 Overview
 ========